ndoppler/doppler-employee-tracker/README.md

 The purpose of this challenge was to build a CLI application that allowed the user to view departments, role and employees in a company.
 It also allowed the user to update an employee's role, as well as add new departments roles and employees.
 I had functionality that accepted user text and selections via inquirer and utilized the pg package and postgres database to query and perform CRUD operations on the data.

 ## Description
 This App allows users to view, update, and create departments, roles, and employees in their company from a CLI application.
+This is accomplished using a Postgres database that uses inquirer as the command line user interface and the pg package as the conduit to perform CRUD operations between the user's command line and the database.

 ## Usage
 To run this project, please navigate to [https://github.com/ndoppler/doppler-employee-tracker](https://github.com/ndoppler/doppler-employee-tracker).
 You can clone the repository and utilize this by running it through node js.